frankNowinski/frankNowinski.github.io/_posts/2016-03-18-editing-a-form-asynchronously.md

 <% end %>
 {% endhighlight %}

 Within each table data field we have the capability to either render text or an input form depending on what element we choose to show/hide.
 To begin with we'll want to display the workout text so we'll need to hide the input form field.
-Without even assigning a class to inputs field we can accomplish this task by writing some basic CSS:
+Without even assigning a class to the input fields we can accomplish this task by writing some basic CSS:

 {% highlight css %}
 .workout-rows input {
   display: none;
 }
+{% endhighlight %}

+Now all of the input fields will default to being hidden within the DOM unless told otherwise.

+The next barrier will be hiding the plain html text while simultaneously displaying the workout input fields when the user clicks on the 'Edit' link.
+To achieve this we'll have to create an event listener that will perform this function whenever an 'Edit' link gets clicked:

+{% highlight javascript %}
+  $('a.edit-link').click(function(){
+    var workoutRow = $(this).parents('tr')

+    // Hide plain text workout row and display edit workout input form
+    $('span', workoutRow).addClass('hide-row');
+    $('input', workoutRow).attr('id', 'edit-workout')
+  });
+{% endhighlight %}

+First, we're tracking down what particular workout row we're dealing with.
+Then, we can conceal the span element showing the plain html by adding the 'hide-row' class, and we can display the edit workout input by adding the 'edit-workout' id to the input fields.

+Now that the user has upgraded their workout to fulfill their beast mode requirements, we'll need to submit their form and update the workout row without refreshing the page.
+Enter obstacle number three: submitting the updated workout form via Ajax.

+Remote true makes capturing the inputted values and transferring it to the backend server a piece  of cake.
+All you have to do is add `remote: :true` to your form and create the following event listener in your JavaScript file:

+{% highlight javascript %}
+  $('form').submit(function(event){
+    event.preventDefault();
+  })
+{% endhighlight %}

+The new workout values will now be transferred to the controller action declared in the form where you can now successfully update your database.
+Okay, your database reflects the  correct values for this particular workout but we'll have to write some JavaScript if we want these values to appear in the DOM.
+Since the Ajax `dataType` for a `remote true` request is `script`, the controller action that the form is directed to will implicitly try to render a JavaScript by the title of that action.
+In the case of my application, rails explicitly rendered `views/workouts/update.js.erb` where I displayed the following code:

+{% highlight javascript %}
+var workoutId = <%= @workout.id %>

+// Assign inputed values to be updated to variables var workoutName = $('input.' + workoutId +'-name').val();
+var workoutSets = $('input.' + workoutId +'-sets').val();
+var workoutReps = $('input.' + workoutId +'-reps').val();

+// Display new workout values in DOM
+$('span[data-workout-name="' + workoutId + '"]').text(workoutName)
+$('span[data-workout-name="' + workoutId + '"]').toggleClass('hide-row')

+$('span[data-workout-sets="' + workoutId + '"]').text(workoutSets)
+$('span[data-workout-sets="' + workoutId + '"]').toggleClass('hide-row')

+$('span[data-workout-reps="' + workoutId + '"]').text(workoutReps)
+$('span[data-workout-reps="' + workoutId + '"]').toggleClass('hide-row')

+// $('span.' + workoutId + '-sets').text(workoutSets)
+// $('span.' + workoutId + '-sets').removeClass('hide-row')

+// Remove input fields from DOM
+$('input.' + workoutId +'-name').removeAttr('id')
+$('input.' + workoutId +'-sets').removeAttr('id')
+$('input.' + workoutId +'-reps').removeAttr('id')
 {% endhighlight %}